-A drone in flight is free to rotate in three dimensions shown as Figure 8: pitch, nose up or down about lateral axis running from wing to wing; yaw, nose left or right about vertical axis running up and down; and roll, rotation about longitudinal axis running from nose to tail [?].
-These axes are in the body-fixed coordinate of a drone and the Euler angles (pitch, roll and yaw) can be easily calculated by angular velocities, the details will be discussed in Section 4.2.
+A drone in flight is free to rotate in three dimensions as shown in Figure 8: pitch, nose up or down about the lateral axis running from wing to wing; yaw, nose left or right about the vertical axis running up and down; and roll, rotation about the longitudinal axis running from nose to tail.
+These axes are in the body-fixed coordinate of a drone and the Euler angles (pitch, roll, and yaw) can be easily calculated by angular velocities; the details will be discussed in Section 4.2.